Project-based Policy Training

 Samuel Beckett, Westward Ho, 1983

-In September 2017, Prantl was invited by the Rio Branco Institute (Brazil’s Diplomatic Academy) and the Policy Planning Unit of Itamaraty (the Foreign Ministry) to train the latest cohort of Brazilian diplomats to use the Strategic Diplomacy model in Brazil’s foreign policy planning and conduct.
+In September 2017, Prantl was invited by the Rio Branco Institute (Brazil’s Diplomatic Academy) and the Policy Planning Unit of Itamaraty (the Foreign Ministry) to train the latest cohort of Brazilian diplomats to use the Strategic Diplomacy framework in Brazil’s foreign policy planning and conduct.

 Goh and Prantl were part of an ANU team - Professor Brendan Taylor, Associate Professor Amy King, and Dr Iain Henry - that won an Australian Department of Defence Strategic Policy Grant worth over A$350,000, to deliver training courses specially designed for the Australian Defence policy workforce.
 They developed a specialist Strategic Diplomacy training program that was delivered in September 2019 and July 2021.

-In 2021, Goh and Prantl's ‘Strategic Policy for the Asia-Pacific in Transition’ professional education program received an Australian Department of Defence grant of AUD 1,060,000 (about USD 815,000) until 2025.
+In 2021, Goh and Prantl's ‘Strategic Policy for the Asia-Pacific in Transition’ professional education program received an Australian Department of Defence grant of AUD 1,060,000 (about USD 815,000) until 2027.
 The grant supports the further development of a suite of Professional Education Courses for Defence, and the creation of a new set of Senior Executive Working Seminars.
-The Two-Part Working Seminar Pilot will be delivered in July and November 2024, addressing a very provocative question: What if the United States turns inward, consumed by domestic turmoil, and disengages from the Indo-Asia-Pacific?
+The Two-Part Working Seminar Pilot was delivered at Australian Defence in July and November 2024, focusing on so-called Black Elephants, a cross between a Black Swan (an unlikely, unexpected scenario with enormous ramifications) and the proverbial Elephant in the Room - a problem that everyone can see but would prefer not to address, even though we know that its occurrence will generate black-swan-like consequences.

 The professional education program is supported by Dr Nicholas Chan, post-doctoral Research Fellow, Tommy Chai and Paul Chamberlain, both PhD candidates at the Strategic and Defence Studies Centre, ANU.